mariojgt/atlas/README.md

-### You can also generate a fidical js version like this
+### You can also generate a fisical js version like this

 ```php
 use Mariojgt\Atlas\Controllers\AtlasController;